thomaskoerber/RBM-quantum-tomography-for-continuous-variable-systems/README.md

 Authorship statement
 -------------------------
-Files 1, 2 have been produced by Thomas Koerber with partial contributions by Valentin Gebhart.
-The code mainly implements methods described in
+Files 1, 2 have been produced jointly by Thomas Koerber and Valentin Gebhart.
+The code mainly implements methods described in E.S.
-E.S.
 Tiunov et al., Optica 7, 448 (2020).